Killing of Avi Sasportas and Ilan Saadon: Searches

 On May 5, two days after the killing, Saadon was declared absent.
 That same day, the white Subaru was found abandoned in an orchard near Beit Lahiya.
 Investigators discovered a large blood stain in the car, as well as Saadon's fingerprints.
 As a result, extensive searches were conducted, but they produced nothing.
 A month later the searches were halted.

-A month after the abduction, a large campaign of arrests was conducted by the Israeli Defense Forces in the Gaza Strip.
+A month after the abduction, a large campaign of arrests was conducted by the Israel Defense Forces in the Gaza Strip.
 Among the 650 Hamas members that were arrested was the squad commander, Mohammed Youssef al-Sharatha.
 During their interrogation, al-Sharatha and Ahmed Yassin claimed they did not know where Saadoun's body was buried.
 Yassin denied all involvement, stating he had only authorized the killing of collaborators with Israel.
 He had refused prisoner exchanges with Israel, a point that may have contributed to the execution of the two Israeli soldiers.

 The other squad members were able to flee the country, carrying with them several personal items belonging to Saadoun.
 The three passed through the Rafah crossing into Egypt.
 From there, Nasser and al-Mabhouh continued to Dubai.

 During the following years, whenever new bits of information or speculations were revealed, targeted searches were conducted with the aim of finding Saadoun's body.
 Through the years, Saadon's family members independently conducted searches for his body.
 Saadon's family members even visited Yassin in an Israeli prison, in an attempt to obtain new information on the whereabouts of Ilan Saadon.
 Over the years there were various allegations made by various organizations claiming that they were holding Saadon alive, and that he would be returned in exchange for the release of Palestinian prisoners – these organizations even presented the dog tag of Saadon as evidence.
 These claims turned out eventually to be false.